 The Indian Arts Research Center is a division of the School for Advanced Research, a 501(c)(3) not-for-profit educational institution established in 1907 to advance innovative social science and Native American art.
 Since 2010, the Indian Arts Research Center has “pioneered a radically participatory approach to the stewardship of its Native American art collection” through initiatives such as its Native American Artists Fellowships and extensive, no-cost programming for the Native Community.
 The IARC also led the development of the excellent Community + Museum and Museum + Community guidelines, created through a three-year period of collaboration between Native and non-Native museum professionals, cultural leaders and artists.

 Introducing Critical Race Theory to Archival Discourse: Getting the Conversation Started / Anthony Dunbar

-This article provides an excellent introduction to and definition of key terms such as critical race theory, microaggression, and social justice, and clearly links those terms to core archival concepts and processes such as how one defines an structures an archival “record”.
+An excellent introduction to and definition of key terms such as critical race theory, microaggression, and social justice, clearly linking those terms to core archival concepts and processes such as how one defines and structures an archival “record”.